Geology and Geophysics

 Emphasis areas at the bachelor of science level in geochemistry, geology, geophysics, groundwater and environmental geochemistry, and petroleum geology.

-The geology and geophysics program is offered under the department of geosciences and geological and petroleum engineering.
+The geology and geophysics program is offered under the department of Earth Sciences and Engineering.

 Geologists, geochemists, and geophysicists study the history, composition, and structure of Earth and other planetary bodies.
 The expertise and activities in the geology and geophysics program help make the Missouri University of Science and Technology one of the leading U.S. research universities.
 Faculty and students are investigating areas such exploration for strategic minerals to help power green energy initiatives, water resources and water security issues, paleoclimate studies using cores from lake sediments, palynostratigraphy (microfossils), geophysical characterization of geological hazards (e.g., earthquakes, reflection and theoretical seismology, computational geophysics, petroleum exploration, the genesis of ore deposits, magmatism, and global tectonics.
 We provide the only program in Missouri in geophysics and geochemistry with an emphasis on exploration and environmental applications.